Hallucinogens

 Phencyclidine (PCP)

-PCP is a dissociated, hallucinogenic drug that has a stimulant and depressant effect (depending on the dose).
+PCP is a dissociative, hallucinogenic drug that has a stimulant and depressant effect (depending on the dose).
 It works by antagonizing the NMDA receptor and activating dopaminergic neurons.
 It can be smoked (sprinkled on cigarettes or marijuana).
 Ketamine has similar effects to PCP but is less potent.
-PCP does not have withdrawal symptoms but “flashbacks” (recurrent intoxication) can occur due to release of the drug from body stores.
+PCP does not have withdrawal symptoms, but “flashbacks” (recurrent intoxication) can occur due to the release of the drug from body stores.

 • Signs and symptoms of intoxication